rpire/linters-configuration/ruby-on-rails/README.md

 # Ruby on Rails Linters 🛤️

 This guide will help you configure [RuboCop](https://rubocop.org/) as a **Static Code Analyzer (linter)** and code formatter in your Ruby on Rails Project.
-Since this guide was meant for an API only application, it won't contain a section to configure a linter for styles.
+Since this guide was meant for an **API only application**, it won't contain a section to configure a linter for styles.

 ## Set-up Linters in your Local Environment